R-Evolution-Simulator/R-Evolution_Simulator/README.md

 <code>pip install -r requires.txt"</code>

-In some cases, if you have already installed another version of Python, you may have to run <code>pip3</code> instead of <code>pip</code>
+In some cases, if you have already installed another version of Python, you may have to run <code>pip3</code> instead of <code>pip</code>.
+After the program has installed the dependencies, write

+<code>python3.6 R-Evolution_Simulator.py</code>

 # How to use
 Run R-Evolution_Simulator.py.
 It will appear the GUI.